emacsmirror/meep/docs/reference.rst

    Open a newline below and switch to INSERT state.

 ``(meep-insert-line-beginning)``
-   Move the line indentation start and switch to INSERT state.
+   Move to the line indentation start and switch to INSERT state.

 ``(meep-insert-line-end)``
-   Move the line end and switch to INSERT state.
+   Move to the line end and switch to INSERT state.

 Clipboard: System Only
 ^^^^^^^^^^^^^^^^^^^^^^